 DIGNITY OF LABOUR

-Dignity of labour is a clause which states that all job types are equally respectable and no occupation is superior to another.
+The dignity of labour is a clause which states that all job types are equally respectable and no occupation is superior to another.
 It emphasizes the virtue of equality and lack of condensation.
-Dignity of labour insists that it is better to be employed than stay idle.
+The dignity of labour insists that it is better to be employed than stay idle.

-Important things to know about dignity of labour
+Important things to know about the dignity of labour

 Dignity of labour indicates that all types of jobs are respected